corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 So far, we've deserialized existing JSON data, examined it, and serialized the object back to a UTF8 output form.
 But what about creating new JSON entities?

+In dotnet6, `System.Text.Json` added the `Nodes` namespace with [`JsonObject`](https://docs.microsoft.com/en-us/dotnet/api/system.text.json.nodes.jsonobject?view=net-6.0) and [`JsonArray`](https://docs.microsoft.com/en-us/dotnet/api/system.text.json.nodes.jsonarray?view=net-6.0) types to help you build JSON documents.

+Our extended and generated types *do not* use `JsonObject` under the covers to create new JSON documents, but they *do* build on similar factory patterns.
+We use our knowledge of the JSON schema from which the types were generated to help us create semantically valid data structures.

+Let's get started with the simplest structures - the primitives `string`, `boolean`, `number`, and `null`.

 ### Creating primitives

 We've actually seen some examples of how to create instances of primitive types already.